Let the lie

 First, economists are guilty of the Sin of Pride because they are inordinately proud of what they and their predecessors in their illustrious discipline have accomplished.
 They believe that theirs is a more rigorous, accurate, dignified, and important science than any of the other social sciences.
 Many economists would be offended if one were to declare that economics is on the same level with other disciplines that study human behaviour, such as psychology, sociology, psychiatry, criminology, anthropology, archaeology, political science, linguistics, and history.
 Many of them also seem to believe that the impenetrable bramble of mathematics with which they have surrounded their discipline, like an intellectual moat that renders most economics papers incomprehensible to the great majority of the world’s human population, is proof – if such proof were needed – of the very precise nature of their laws, theories, formulas, and their not-very-rational expectations.

 Second, that economists are envious is shown by their frequent allusions to the precision, methodology, and rigor of physics, the quintessential example of what is called a “hard” science.
 Not only do they envy the very precise results and predictive power of physics, and the unified, comprehensive, and logically consistent theories that have been developed by physicists, economists also envy the great prestige that physicists and their science enjoy throughout the world.
-This envy has led them to adopt the same mathematical methods in their study of economic data and phenomena, in the expectation that this would give their discipline the same precision and prestige that is enjoyed by physics.
+This envy has led them to adopt the same mathematical methods in their study of economic data and phenomena, in the expectation that this would give their field of study the same precision and prestige that is enjoyed by physics.
 To the great detriment of humanity, the intellectual charlatans known as economists have succeeded in pulling the wool over the eyes and brains of many of the world’s human population.

-Third, economists are slothful because, although they are diligent in studying economic theories as students, reading and writing articles, papers, and books as professors, attending conferences where they meet their brethren in this occult and dismal science in order to discuss all matters economical, and compiling statistics which they pore over at their leisure, they do not bother to verify their theories, predictions, and hypotheses.
+Third, economists are slothful because, although they are diligent in studying economic theories as students, reading and writing articles, papers, and books as professors, attending conferences where they meet their brethren in this occult and dismal profession in order to discuss all matters economical, and compiling statistics which they pore over at their leisure, they do not bother to verify their theories, predictions, and hypotheses.
 Considering how important is the step of verification in the scientific method, the omission of it is sufficient to disqualify economists from calling themselves scientists and their discipline – or rather indiscipline – a science.

 That economists do not bother to complete this vital step is shown by the fact that they almost never use the word “hypothesis.”
 But, as every schoolchild knows, until a law, theory, or prediction is verified by experimental evidence, it remains merely a hypothesis, that is, a belief, idea, or expectation about the way the world functions, but which, as is true of so many of our untested beliefs, ideas, and expectations, may turn out to be wrong.
-In fact, when economic theories like free-market or laissez-faire economic principles have been applied in many parts of the world, and the results have differed from what their theories led their advocates to expect, rather than interpreting the results as a refutation of their theories, they have instead declared that the real-life conditions did not meet the unrealistic assumptions of their cherished theory, and therefore this apparent refutation does not prove anything, and certainly not the falsity of their theory – which, if the truth be told, they hold as an article of faith rather than as a conjecture which they are prepared to abandon if the evidence disproves it.
+In fact, when economic theories like free-market or laissez-faire economic principles have been applied in many parts of the world, and the results have differed from what their theories led their advocates to expect, rather than interpreting the results as a refutation of their theories, economists have instead declared that the real-life conditions did not meet the unrealistic assumptions of their cherished theory, and therefore this apparent refutation does not prove anything, and certainly not the falsity of their theory – which, if the truth be told, they hold as an article of faith rather than as a conjecture which they are prepared to abandon if the evidence disproves it.
 By behaving in this unscientific manner, economists have been guilty of presenting to the rest of the world their unproven – and frequently erroneous – hypotheses in the duplicitous guise of established scientific truths.

 Instead of subjecting their theories, laws, predictions, and expectations to rigorous testing and verification, as all true scientists do, economists have assumed that mere argument, deduction, and logical or mathematical consistency are enough to ensure that their conclusions are true.
 In other words, the way that economists arrive at their conclusions about the world and the best way of organizing human societies is no different from the deductive method of reasoning and argument that was used by Aristotle and his numerous imitators throughout the centuries to arrive at their conclusions about the world, many of which, as we now know, were completely wrong.
 What this means is that economists adhere to a philosophical, rather than to a scientific, standard of truth, which shows that their so-called science is still in fact a branch of philosophy.